gardener/documentation/website/documentation/050-tutorials/content/howto/maintain-shoot/_index.md

       machineImageVersion: false
 ```

-The `Shoot` specification refers a machine image version that has an `expirationDate`.
+The shoot cluster specification refers a machine image version that has an `expirationDate`.
 In the maintenance window on `2019-04-12`, the machine image version stays the same as it’s still not expired.
 But in the maintenance window on `2019-04-14` the machine image version of the shoot cluster is updated to `2191.5.0` (independently of the value of `.spec.maintenance.autoUpdate.machineImageVersion`) as version `2135.6.0` is expired.